 Key Features to Look For

 Commercial kitchens need holders that can handle frequent use, movement, and cleaning.
-Stainless steel and heavy-duty plastic are the most common materials because they hold up well in demanding environments.
+Stainless steel and heavy-duty plastic are common choices because they hold up well in demanding environments.

 Multiple compartments make it easier to separate utensils by type and prevent clutter.
 This is especially important in high-volume kitchens where staff need quick access to different tools.